-The Funds, other than the Cambiar International Small Cap Fund, have two classes of shares, Institutional Class Shares and Investor Class Shares.
+The Funds have two classes of shares, Institutional Class Shares and Investor Class Shares.
 Although both share classes invest in the same portfolio of securities, each share class has its own shareholder eligibility criteria, investment minimums, cost structure and other features.
-The following summarizes the primary features of Institutional Class Shares of the Funds (except of the Cambiar International Small Cap Fund) and Investor Class Shares of the Funds.
+The following summarizes the primary features of Institutional Class Shares and Investor Class Shares of the Funds.
 Contact your financial intermediary or the Funds for more information about the Funds' share classes and how to choose between them.